Kimberly Rivera

 Kimberly Rivera (born c.
-1982) is an Iraq War resister and former U.S. Army Private First Class who went AWOL in February 2007 after a year of service.
+1982) is an American Iraq War resister and former U.S. Army Private First Class who went AWOL in February 2007 after a year of service.
 She was the first female U.S. military deserter to flee to Canada.
 She was deported from Canada on September 20, 2012, and pleaded guilty to desertion, receiving a sentence of ten months' imprisonment and a bad-conduct discharge.
 Amnesty International objected to her detention and designated her a prisoner of conscience.

 Background and military service

 A long-time resident of Mesquite, Texas, Rivera worked at Walmart prior to joining the army, meeting her future husband Mario there.
 After she and Mario married, they agreed that one of them should join the army for financial reasons, but both were initially too overweight for the army's requirements.
 Because Rivera shed the weight faster, she enlisted instead of her husband, signing with the U.S. Army in January 2006 for an $8,000 bonus.

 She served her first tour of duty in Iraq starting in October of that year and worked primarily as a gate guard.
 She soon became disillusioned with the mission, later stating that she was particularly influenced by seeing a crying two-year-old Iraqi girl coming with her family to claim compensation for bombing by coalition forces.
 On another occasion, Rivera claims to have returned to her bunk to find a piece of shrapnel in it.
 Though she had been initially interested in supporting democracy for the Iraqi people, she stated that she felt she found only "lies" in Iraq and felt betrayed by the U.S. government.